Proposed changes to 2019/20 Council Tax Reduction Scheme

 Have your say on our proposed changes to the Council Tax Reduction Scheme

-If you are a Haringey resident liable to pay council tax (or who may become liable to pay council tax) it is important that you read the information below and tell us what you think about the proposed changes.
-We are consulting with residents on proposals to change the current Council Tax Reduction Scheme (CTRS).
+If you are a Haringey resident liable to pay council tax (or who may become liable to pay council tax), we have recently consulted on proposals to change the current Council Tax Reduction Scheme (CTRS).

-You may also wish to respond to tell us your views about the financial implications of the proposals for you or the council.
+You may also wish to tell us your views about the financial implications of the proposals for you or the council.

 - What is Council Tax?